anji0731/Salesforce-project/README.md

 ## 1.Problem Statement

-Problem Statement:
-The company is currently managing all employee leave requests manually through email and spreadsheets.
-This system is inefficient and prone to errors, leading to double-booked time off, lost requests, and a lack of real-time visibility.
-This project aims to create a centralized, automated system to streamline the entire leave management process and ensure accuracy.
+Currently, the company handles employee leave requests through emails and spreadsheets.
+This causes mistakes like double bookings, lost requests, and no real-time tracking.
+A centralized automated system is needed to make leave management easier and more accurate.

 ## 2.Technology Stack
-Technology Stack:

-Platform: Salesforce
+**Platform**: Salesforce

-Frontend: Lightning Web Components (LWC), HTML, CSS
+**Frontend**: Lightning Web Components (LWC), HTML, CSS

-Backend: Apex (for server-side logic and queries)
+**Backend**: Apex (for server-side logic and queries)

-Database: Salesforce Platform (Custom Objects & Fields)
+**Database**: Salesforce Platform (Custom Objects & Fields)

-Tools: Salesforce CLI, Visual Studio Code, Git, GitHub
+**Tools**: Salesforce CLI, Visual Studio Code, Git, GitHub

 ## 3.Key Features
-Key Features:

-Leave Request Submission: A user-friendly LWC form for employees to submit new leave requests with an intuitive date picker.
+**Leave Request Submission**: A user-friendly LWC form for employees to submit new leave requests with an intuitive date picker.

-Automated Validation: Custom validation rules to prevent submitting requests with incorrect dates.
+**Automated Validation**: Custom validation rules to prevent submitting requests with incorrect dates.

-Real-time Visibility: An LWC that displays an employee's leave history in a sortable data table, with a real-time status update.
+**Real-time Visibility**: An LWC that displays an employee's leave history in a sortable data table, with a real-time status update.

-Manager Approvals: A custom approval process that automatically routes requests to the appropriate manager.
+**Manager Approvals**: A custom approval process that automatically routes requests to the appropriate manager.

-Robust Backend Logic: Apex triggers to prevent any overlapping leave requests for the same employee, ensuring data integrity.
+**Robust Backend Logic**: Apex triggers to prevent any overlapping leave requests for the same employee, ensuring data integrity.

-Data Modeling: Implementation of the Leave_Request__c custom object and its relationships to the User object.
+**Data Modeling**: Implementation of the `Leave_Request__c` custom object and its relationships to the `User` object.

 ### 4. Installation and Setup
 1.  **Clone the Repository:**
     `git clone https://github.com/anji0731/Salesforce-project.git`

 2.  **Authorize Your Salesforce Org:**
     `sfdx force:auth:web:login`

 3.  **Deploy Source to Your Org:**
     `sfdx force:source:deploy --sourcepath force-app`

 4.  **Assign Permission Sets:** Assign the appropriate permission sets to users to access the `Leave_Request__c` object and the Lightning components.

 5.  **Add to a Lightning Page:** Use the Lightning App Builder to drag and drop the `leaveTracker` component onto an App Page.